-As the Montgomery County school budget continues to tighten, the athletic department is left more and more to fend for itself and without the assistance of the Athletic Booster Club, much of the team equipment and facilities improvements could not be done.
+As the county school budget continues to tighten, the athletic department is left more and more to fend for itself.
+Without the continuing support of the Athletic Booster Club, much of the team equipment and facilities improvements could not be done.

 Some recent improvements to the athletic facilities include:

-- Significant upgrades to the baseball and softball fields including new batting cages and bleachers
+- Upgrades to the baseball and softball fields including new batting cages and bleachers

 - Purchase of a state-of-the-art scorers table with electronic scoreboard for the gymnasium